Q: How much is shipping?

 Q: How long does shipping usually take?

 Orders placed during Monday through Friday will most likely be sent within 24 hours.
 Weekend orders are all processed on the following Monday.
-Delivery times once shipped depend on proximity to our Kentucky farm and shipping hubs.
+Most deliveries are via USPS or FedEx and will be delivered within a week.

 Q: Can I have my chia seeds auto-shipped?

 Yes!
 US Chia offers a subscription service to have your chia orders auto-shipped.
 Check out our Subscription Service page to learn more.

 Q: Do I have to soak, grind or cook the seeds before feeding?

 Chia seeds have a soft seed coat, meaning they require no soaking, grinding or cooking prior to feeding and are very palatable for for horses.
 You can feed the seeds dry as a top dressing with your current feed.

 Q: What is the serving size for horses?

 A maintenance dose is just 1/4 cup (1 scoop) of US Chia Seeds each day.
 If your horse has not been on a supplement program, you can feed a loading dose of 1/2 cup (2 scoops) of US Chia Seeds each day for 2 weeks.

 This dose is based on an average horse of 1,000-1,200 pounds.
 If you have a pony, you can feed a slightly smaller amount, or slightly more for a larger horse or draft.
 For miniature horses, feed 1/8 cup (1/2 scoop).